Located near Olympia in west London, the Victoria and Albert Museum Archives comprise four units:

 For reasons of preservation the photocopying of archival material is not allowed.
 Archives may be photographed for study purposes at the discretion of the archivist.
 For terms governing publication, commercial reproduction and copyright, please apply to the Museum's picture agency, V&A Images on tel. +44 (0)20 7942 2966, fax +44 (0)20 7942 2482 or e-mail email@example.com.

-The Blythe House Reading Room, which serves the Archive of Art and Design, the V&A Archive, the V&A Theatre and Performance Collections and the Beatrix Potter Collections, is open Tuesday to Friday, from 10.00 to 16.30, by appointment only (Theatre & Performance Collections from 10.15).
+The Archive and Library Study Room at Blythe House, which serves the Archive of Art and Design, the V&A Archive, the V&A Theatre and Performance Collections and the Beatrix Potter Collections, is open Tuesday to Friday, from 10.00 to 16.30, by appointment only (Theatre & Performance Collections from 10.15).

 Beatrix Potter Collections